shpml/fundamentals/02_chapter/05_exercise.md

 Make sure you have:

 - Made the introductory sentence a top-level heading with a `<h1>` tag and closed it with a `</h1>`tag.
-- Wrapped the rest of the content in two paragraphs, or p elements.
+- Wrapped the rest of the content in two paragraphs, or `p` tags.
 - Linked to your twitter (or some other social media) page.
 - Created an email link with the proper email or placeholder.